teamplanes/react-gpt/README.md

 **This project is just an experiment** and not reliable what-so-ever.
 That said, hopefully it's a demonstration of some patterns that may be useful.

-🤞... maybe a GPT-4 API key will improve the results.

 ![A git of React GPT creating a Login UI](reactgpt.gif)

 ### Features